DOCA SNAP-4 Service Guide

 SNAP facilitates user-configurable providers to assist in offloading data-path applications from the host.
 These include: Device emulation, IO-intensive operations, and DMA operations.

-DPA provider – DPA (data path accelerator) is a cluster of multi-core and multi-execution-unit RISC-V processors embedded within the BlueField
+DPA (data path accelerator) is a cluster of multi-core and multi-execution-unit RISC-V processors embedded within the BlueField.

-DPU provider – Handling the data-path applications from the host using the BlueField CPU.
+Hybrid mode that handles the data-path applications from the host using the BlueField CPU and the DPA hardware.
 This mode improves IO latency and reduces SNAP downtime during crash recovery .

 DPA is the default provider in SNAP for NVMe and virtio-blk.